asmitahajra/BlindAid/README.md

 BlindAid is an app that performs real time object detection by continuously detecting the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/).

 Additional features:
 + Speech promopted service.
-Trigger object detection by saying 'start guiding me/guide me'
+Trigger object detection by saying 'guide me/ start guiding me'
 + The app then performs position detection of different objects in a frame (left, centre and right) with speech
-+ 'Stop guiding me/ stop' to stop the detection
++ 'Stop/ Stop guiding me' to stop the detection
 + Speech prompted text detection.
 Trigger OCR with the words 'what's written in front of me/read'
 + Performs barcode detection